KennethJAllen/generative-pixel-art/README.md

 <img src="./assets/blob/lines.png" width="800" alt="lines"/>

-5) Find the grid spacing by filtering outliers and taking the median, then complete the grid.
+5) Find the grid spacing by filtering outliers and taking the median of the spacings, then complete the mesh.

 <img src="./assets/blob/mesh.png" width="800" alt="mesh"/>